brilliantlabsAR/noa-for-ios/README.md

 ### Translation Support

 *Noa* supports translation from any language supported by Whisper to English.
 Enable this in the settings menu.
-When speaking through Monocle, Whsiper is used to perform this translation automatically without involving ChatGPT.
+When speaking through Monocle, Whisper is used to perform this translation automatically without involving ChatGPT.
 When using the iOS app to type statements, ChatGPT *is* employed. `Controller` operates in two modes, *assistant* and *translator*.
 The mode is passed to the ChatGPT module, which uses a different system prompt for each to accomplish the desired task.

 ### Python Script Versioning